gregsimons/pinot-docker-bootstrap/README.md

 climate change analysis demo by @kbastani [climate change analysis](https://github.com/kbastani/climate-change-analysis) to strip out Apache superset and bootstrap a basic demo cluster.

+## Pre-requisite

+You will require docker to be setup on your machine and also a minimum memory footprint for docker of around 3gb once you start to ingest data.
+This can be set by opening the docker preferences > Resources > Advanced and sliding the bar for Memory allocation.

 ## Usage

 Intended usage of the bootstrap is to help developers start a base cluster for building applications with Apache Pinot